FrankWorldview/blockchain/smart_contracts/1_Example1.md

   ```
   code .
   ```
-+ Make sure the "addr" variable refers to the contract's deployed address.
++ Make sure the "helloAddr" variable refers to the contract's deployed address.
 + View the result.
   ```
   node Hello